IndustryDataHub/BelgHub/README.md

    Contains the references linked to the unique TRILATE product ids.
 7) **sources_unique**\
    Contains a unique list of the sources used in this database.
-   For datapoints retrieved from the AidRES or hotmaps database, we refer to these databses as a source itself.
+   For datapoints retrieved from the AIDRES or hotmaps database, we refer to these databses as a source itself.

 ### Background and methodology
 The database merges data from existing databases, starting from a list of facilities obtained from the ETS database [1], which was cross-linked with the IED/E-PRTR database [2] to collect geospatial information on facility-level.
 The industrial sector scope is limited to energy intensive industries; cement and lime, ceramics, chemicals, fertilisers, food and drinks, glass, non-ferrous metals, paper and pulp, refineries, steel.
 Next, a desktop study was performed to identify the products produced at each of these facilities and the total production capacities.
-The authors of this database relied on available, public information and projects with similar scopes like AidRes [3] and Hotmpas [5].
+The authors of this database relied on available, public information and projects with similar scopes like AIDRES [3] and Hotmpas [5].
 All possible data from the different sources are combined, providing multiple values for the same datapoint when available.
 The industrial database selects the data based on a ranking of the data sources.
 If a datapoint is not available for a source with priority, the next source in the ranking is selected and so on.
-The main source for the industrial database is the AidRES database [3], launched in the summer of 2023.
+The main source for the industrial database is the AIDRES database [3], launched in the summer of 2023.
 This database focusses on six key sectors or products: steel, chemicals, cement, glass, fertilizers and refineries.
 For the production units that are not covered in this data source, a Flemish governmental database on Integrated Pollution Prevention and Control (IPPC) [4] is used to conduct a manual search.
 As a third data source, the Hotmaps database [5] is used to complete data gaps, mainly for the products in the pulp & paper and non-ferrous sectors.